What is Valley Clean Energy?

 How can VCE offer competitive rates?

-What makes Community Choice programs so powerful is that they support clean energy market competition by buying electricity through a competitive process that encourages private energy companies to compete to provide clean, renewable power at lower costs.
-This competition leads to lower costs that help Community Choice programs compete.
+What makes Community Choice programs so powerful is that they support clean energy market competition by buying electricity through a competitive process that encourages private energy companies to compete to provide clean, renewable power.
 Because there are no shareholder investors expecting dividends, Community Choice programs like VCE can reinvest net revenue and keep rates competitive.

 How will VCE set its rates?

 VCE electricity rates are set through a transparent public process.
 Members of the public are encouraged to participate in publicly noticed hearings for each step of the process.

 Will I still receive my CARE, FERA, or Medical Baseline discounts with VCE?